F1248/OpenCore-Legacy-Patcher/docs/BUILD.md

 ::: warning
 OpenCore configurations are hardware specific.
-If you're building OpenCore for a different model than you're currently running, it is absolutely necessary to select the proper model from Settings.
+If you're building OpenCore for a different model than you're currently running, it's absolutely necessary to select the proper model from Settings.
 :::

 Here we'll select Build and Install OpenCore and start building: